Editor’s note: This article was last updated on 30 October 2023 based on the latest version of React Native (0.72, at the time of writing).

 Create a folder called assets

-and within it, create a fonts
+and, within it, create a fonts

-folder onto your machine and into your project like so:
+folder into your project like so:

 In your App.js